scranton/scranton.github.io/_posts/2019-03-12-canary-deployments-with-weighted-routes.md

 gain confidence in your new version, you can route more and more traffic to it until you cut over completely, i.e. 100% to new version, and decommission the old version.

+All of the Kubernetes manifests are located at <https://github.com/scranton/gloo-canary-example>.
+I'd suggest you clone that repo locally to make it easier to try these example yourself.
+All command examples assume your in the top level director of that repo.

 ## Review

 Quickly reviewing the previous 2 posts, we learned that Gloo can help with function level routing, and that routing can